 The Diversity Program Consortium (DPC) Dissemination and Translation Awards (DaTA) initiative is designed to broaden the consortium’s national impact.
 The DPC DaTA initiative provides an opportunity for institutions not currently part of the DPC to apply for funding to take a rigorous scientific approach to understanding the effectiveness of a biomedical research training, mentoring, or research capacity building intervention by employing DPC experimental methods (see DPC

-data elements/survey instruments and hallmarks of success).
+data elements/survey instruments and

 Funded programs must:

 Research results are expected to move beyond participation satisfaction, self-reporting of perceived skills gained, or self-reporting of effectiveness.
 Accordingly, the interventions are to be centered not only on psychosocial factors but also on outcomes.